prabinp242/Netflix-Tableau-Project/README.md

 ## Netflix-Tableau-Project
 Explore Netflix trends across genres, countries, and time using Tableau visualizations.
-This project showcases data cleaning, dashboard creation, and insight generation from a 6,000+ record dataset.
 ## Netflix Tableau Dashboard Project

 An interactive data visualization project created in **Tableau** to explore trends in Netflix content such as release years, content types, ratings, genres, and global distribution.
 This project showcases data preparation, dashboard design, and visual storytelling capabilities.